You’re a pretty good writer. But you’re constantly challenged by blog graphics design!

 Then, grab the free templates and you’re ready to go.

-Select a Template set from the pull down menu on the left (Free Preview Set).
-Then click on a template you want to modify.
+Select the free template set from the pull-down menu on the left.
+Then click on a template you want to use.

 This is where you’ll be designing all of your images.
 You can re-size the canvas to a size needed for your blog, making it bigger, smaller, wider or taller.